mtran247-github/Global-Twitter-Analytics/README.md

 ## Purpose:
 The purpose of this program is to analyze Twitter data to gain insights into the sentiment of tweets and to understand the happiness level in different geographical regions.
 It can be used by businesses, researchers, and social media managers to gauge public sentiment, monitor brand perception, and identify trends in different time zones.

-## Features:
-- Performs sentiment analysis on tweets to determine happiness score.
-- Categorizes tweets based on their geographical location into different time zones.

 ## Setup and Execution:
 1. Clone the repository from GitHub.
 2. Install the required Python library (tweepy) using pip